-The DRC's EDR courts by law receive their own manual paper results chain, so that the CENI might not even be required to produce evidence in terms of its own results chain.
-However, the framework should expressly require the EDR court to proactively inquire into results integrity by unsealing relevant manual results forms that are due to it,43 once a petition meets the civil standard of proof (which in common law is the balance of probabilities).
+The DRC's EDR courts by law receive their own manual paper results chain, so that the CENI might not even be required to produce evidence of its own results chain.
+However, the framework should expressly require the EDR court to proactively inquire into results integrity by unsealing relevant manual results forms that are due to it43 once a petition meets the civil standard of proof, which in common law is the balance of probabilities.

 The necessity for speed and efficiency of election petitions is not always compatible with regular judicial proceedings.
-For example, the DRC's courts require authenticated documents, which may be very difficult to obtain for candidates in the limited time they have to file and respond (albeit an EVM printout duly signed by the head-of-polling station and by party agents should in theory qualify as an or authenticated instrument (acte autentique)).
+For example, the DRC's courts require authenticated documents, which may be very difficult for candidates to obtain in the limited time they have to file and respond; albeit an EVM printout signed by the head of the polling station and by party agents should in theory qualify as an authenticated instrument (acte autentique).
 Due to the restrictive rules on evidence, the Congolese EDR courts currently dismiss a high number of election petitions considering evidence inadmissible without making minimal effort to inquire into the merits of the claims.
-It opens the door to arbitrary bulk dismissals and 'negotiated'
+It opens the door to arbitrary bulk dismissals and "negotiated" EDR.
+The Supreme Judicial Council and the